 SCW is a novel alliance between the Wisconsin Surgical Society (WSS), Wisconsin Health Information Organization (WHIO), Wisconsin Hospital Association (WHA), Department of Health Services (DHS), Wisconsin’s major academic institutions, and surgeons and hospitals across the state.
-UW-Madison’s Wisconsin Surgical Outcomes Research Program (WiSOR) serves as coordinating center.
+UW-Madison’s Wisconsin School of Medicine and Public Health, Department of Surgery serves as the coordinating center.

 Wisconsin Surgical Society